The Sweet ‘Mother Juice’ for Optimal Immune Support, Radiant Skin, and a Happy Gut

-Several studies point to anthocyanins as being some of the strongest antioxidants around.
+Several studies point to anthocyanins as some of the most potent antioxidants.

 Free radicals are generated during oxidative stress in the cellular system.
 Oxidative stress occurs when there is an imbalance between the free radical production and the body’s ability to neutralize them.

-This is caused by a number of factors including rancid vegetable oils (commonly used in fast-food restaurants), cigarettes, chronic stress, environmental toxins, and poor circadian rhythm.
+This is caused by several factors, including rancid vegetable oils (commonly used in fast-food restaurants), cigarettes, chronic stress, environmental toxins, and poor circadian rhythm.